 Understanding testosterone replacement therapy side effects and management

 “Testosterone replacement therapy is not about turning you into a superhero.
-It is about giving your body back what it is missing so you can think clearly, move with strength, and feel like yourself again — with the lab numbers to prove it is safe.”
+It is about giving your body back what it is missing so you can think clearly, move with strength, and feel like yourself again.
+The lab numbers should prove it is safe.”

 The relationship